 We prorate the monthly subscription price when you enroll in a Group.
 We will charge your card immediately upon signup; all subsequent charges, while you remain subscribed to a Group, will happen on the first of each month.
-Please note that Outschool Credit cannot be applied to Group renewal charges at this time, including referral credits, gift cards, employer funds, or financial assistance funds.
+Please note that Outschool Credit, referral credits, and gift cards cannot be applied to Group renewal charges at this time.

-When your learner first joins a group or is being re-enrolled, they will be asked to record a short video introduction to verify that they are 18 years or younger and to agree to the Group participation guidelines, as shown below.
+When your learner first joins a group or is being re-enrolled, they will be asked to record a short video introduction to verify that they are between 8-18 years old, and to agree to the Group participation guidelines, as shown below.

 Please note that the video must include an audible, verbal introduction from the learner for verification purposes.

 Learners can access their Groups from the Schedule tab of their Learner Space.
 In a Group, learners can see posts created by the teacher who leads the group and by other learners.
 They are able to engage with a post by adding an image, comment, or emoji reaction to share their thoughts, participate in a discussion, or just give kudos for a cool project.